fossabot/mapperstash-site/README.md

 # MapperStash
-**Mapperstash** ~~is~~ will be a website that aggregates resources that a mapper might find useful.
-This repository contains the source code of the website.
+Mapperstash is a social bookmarking site for resources mappers might find useful.